 Security as a Service (SECaaS) is a component of cloud computing where applications run on a remote host server, but the service integrates with local IT infrastructure, including client devices.
-Usually, the cybersecurity services run in the cloud, but some enterprise environments combine local cybersecurity infrastructure with cloud-based resources.
+Usually, cybersecurity services run in the cloud, but some enterprise environments combine local cybersecurity infrastructure with cloud-based resources.
 SECaaS has become mainstream for small and large businesses based on its advantages, including lower costs, better reliability, and increased threat monitoring.
 With cloud-based cybersecurity, companies can leverage advanced resources without having staff that must support and maintain backend systems.

 How Does SECaaS Work?